pour68/express-tutorials/readme.md

 ## History

-- founder
+- founder: TJ Holowaychuk, StrongLoop and others
-- birthdate
+- birthdate: 16 November 2010
-- story: created on the top of http module/package.
+- story: created on the top of http module/package
-- goals
+- goals: create and manage restapi and microservices

 ## What is Express.js?

-a node module/package to create restful api.
+a node module/package to create restful api/microservices.

 ## Setting up development environment